MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/push-notifications/azure.md

 When an iOS application registers with APNS it must specify the types of push notifications it would like to receive.
 The `RegisterUserNotificationSettings` method registers the types of notifications the application can receive, with the `RegisterForRemoteNotifications` method registering to receive push notifications from APNS.

 > [!NOTE]
-> **Note**: Failing to call the `RegisterUserNotificationSettings` method will result in push notifications being silently received by the application.
+> Failing to call the `RegisterUserNotificationSettings` method will result in push notifications being silently received by the application.

 <a name="ios_registration_response" />